Snergster/virl_packet/README.md

 1. Install terraform.io for your operating system.
 This is available from https://www.terraform.io/downloads.html.
 Extract the .zip file into a directory.
 You must make sure that the directory is then part of your 'path' environment, meaning that you can issue the command 'terraform' from the command line and it provides output.
 For instructions, please refer to https://www.terraform.io/intro/getting-started/install.html

+WINDOWS USERS - Extract terraform to a directory under 'Program Files'.

 WINDOWS USERS -  Go to Control panel -> System -> Advanced System settings* -> Environment Variables -> .
 Scroll down in system variables until you find PATH.
 Click 'edit' and change accordingly.
-BE SURE to include a semicolon at the end of the previous as that is the delimiter ie c:\path;c:\path2.
+BE SURE to include a semicolon at the end of the previous as that is the delimiter ie c:\path;c:\Program Files\terraform.
 You will need to launch a new command window for the settings to take effect.

 2. Install a Git client of your choice then 'clone' the repo at `https://github.com/Snergster/virl_packet.git`.